Q: How long is an internship?

 A: Both are great!
 There are advantages to either choice.
 Sometimes, doing an internship first is a great way to learn what it is like to be on staff and develop a team of ministry partners who will support your ministry with their prayers and finances.

 Internships are a great opportunity to go with friends, explore new places, and open up new ministries.
 Both have great benefits for you and those to whom you minister.
-If you have questions about this, we encourage you to contact your Regional Leadership Development team.
+If you have questions about this, we encourage you to contact Cru's People & Culture team in your area.
 They will be happy to work through the pros and cons with you.

 Q: Who can I contact if I have questions or need help?

-A: You can contact your regional office directly, or you can contact us here.
+A: You can contact your Intern Coordinator directly, or you can contact us here.